Not Enough Proof To Charge Trafficking In Kraft Case, Sheriff Says

 “The last thing I would ever want to do is disrespect another human being.
 I have extraordinary respect for women; my morals and my soul were shaped by the most wonderful woman, the love of my life, who I was blessed to have as my partner for 50 years,” Kraft said of his wife Myra, who passed away in 2011.

-A letter sent earlier this month by a group of assault survivors and abuse advocacy groups, per The Inquisitr, called on the NFL to banish Kraft from league ownership, if it’s determined that he solicited sex.
+A letter sent earlier this month by a group of assault survivors and abuse advocacy groups, per The Inquisitr, called on the NFL to banish Kraft from league ownership if it’s determined that he solicited sex.
 The reasoning is that the NFL must strike at Kraft because “men who purchase others for sex inflict inestimable amounts of human suffering on those they exploit for sex.”
-The letter was posted to the website of the National Center on Sexual Exploitation, which said it was also considering sending a similar letter to the esports federation The Overwatch League, where Kraft also owns a franchise.
+The letter was posted to the website of the National Center on Sexual Exploitation, which said it was also considering sending a similar letter to the esports federation the Overwatch League, where Kraft also owns a franchise.